Have you ever come across the term "Holy Week" and wanted to know more, but didn't know where to begin?

 I highly recommend you communicate with your leadership team and your members and develop ideas for how your church can best participate in Good Friday.

-This is the day that commemorates Jesus’ burial.
-Black Saturday is typically seen as a somber day where we mourn the death of our Lord.
+Sometimes called Holy Saturday, this is the day that commemorates Jesus’ burial.
+Saturday in Holy Week is typically seen as a somber day where we mourn the death of our Lord.

 One way to make this day meaningful to your members would be to encourage them to spend time putting themselves in the shoes of Christ’s followers.
 For them, this was a day of doubt and fear.
 The resurrection was yet to occur and everything they assumed about the role Jesus would play in their liberation was shattered.